 The usual disclaimer – my employer has nothing to do with this site

 Content Is The Web is a personal website.
-Jade has no say in what gets published here, and any faults have nothing to do with that fine software company.
+None of NAB, BNZ, Jade, or Waikato Uni have had any say in what gets published here, and any faults have nothing to do with them.
+It’s all me.
 Ok?
 Ok.